 This begs the question, what causes cargo theft?
 A few factors that cause upticks in cargo theft incidences include:

-- Economic conditions.
+Economic conditions.
 The COVID-19 pandemic brought great strains on supply chain flexibility and overall economic mood.
-This often leads to increase in cargo theft.
+This often leads to an increase in cargo theft.